Health Professions Advising

 What is the Early Assurance Program to the Tufts School of Medicine?
 How many students apply and get admitted?

 The Early Assurance Program is an opportunity for Tufts sophomores to apply to Tufts medical school and learn of their acceptance prior to beginning their junior year.
 Each year approximately 25 sophomores choose to apply, about 15-20 are interviewed and about 10-15 are admitted.
 Competitive applicants have completed five of the eight pre-med requirements and have maintained a 3.5 GPA.
-The early assurance program is for students who have studied for at least two years at Tufts; therefore, it is not available options for transfer students.
-Early assurance is not accelerated programs.
+The early assurance program is for students who have studied for at least two years at Tufts; therefore, it is not an available option for transfer students.
+Early assurance is not an accelerated program.
 The acceptance is not binding and students may decide to apply in the regular applicant pool after their junior year.

 For more information on the Early Assurance Program to the Tufts School of Medicine program and similar programs at the Cummings School of Veterinary Medicine, Tufts School of Dental Medicine, and programs in Public Health, please click here.